phoneyourrep/phone-your-rep-api/README.md

 ```
 You can setup and then fully seed the database with one command:
 ```
-rails db:pyr:setup
+rake db:pyr:setup
 ```
-If you've already configured the database before, and are just resetting or updating, it's recommended that you just rake and skip ahead to #Usage.
+If you've already configured and seeded the database before and just need to update, skip ahead to #Updating.
+If you need to set up for the first time, or reset and seed from scratch, then use `rake db:pyr:setup`.
 It'll take a few, so grab a cold one.
 If you're on MacOS, you can get an alert when it's finished by running this instead
  ```
-rails db:pyr:setup_alert
+rake db:pyr:setup_alert
  ```
  If you're configuring for the first time and you're getting errors, or you don't want to do a complete reset, or you're some kind of control freak, here are the manual steps broken down:

 ####Creating the spatial database and migrating
 ```
-rails db:drop # skip this unless you're resetting rails db:create rails db:gis:setup
+rake db:drop # skip this unless you're resetting rake db:create rake db:gis:setup # enables the PostGIS extension rake db:migrate
-rails db:migrate
 ```
 Migrating is your first test that you have a properly configured database.
 If you get errors while migrating, you may have PostGIS configuration issues and your database is not recognizing the geospatial datatypes.
 Read up on the documentation for RGeo and ActiveRecord PostGIS Adapter to troubleshoot.